In stock trading, the essential part is to move quickly in and out of the position to profit more.

 Stop-loss relates to indicators, money, or time.
 It’s up to you to choose what type of stops you want to use.
 For instance, you’re buying a stock at $50 because the indicators you use are showing that for this particular stock potential gain could be $100.
 This means the stock price could reach $150.
 Your initial stop could be at $25 which is 50% of your initial capital and to get a chance to make $100.
 Here we come to the risk-reward ratio.
 In this case, it would be 100:25 which is 4:1.

-Use stop-loss first to avoid the concentration of positions
+To avoid the concentration of positions

 As a trader, you’ll run the risk if you extend your exposure excessively.
 For example, if you keep holding onto positions or average them, then the concentration can occur in your picked stocks.